Chirag Yadav

 How do you Augment Frontline Workers with Digital Technologies?

-How Augmented Reality Can Help Augment Frontline Workers?
+How Augmented Reality can benefit Augment Frontline Workers?

 About 7 to 8 years ago, manufacturers started looking for ways to support frontline workers in delivering more timely, accurate information so they can perform their tasks better and with high efficiency.
 And now, many of them have already started using technologies like augmented reality to assist, instruct, and train workers.